OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 - The footer contains icons as links to all our social media websites, and will open in new tabs as you click on them.
 And for the visually impaired waffle fanatics using a screenreader the aria-labels will help with navigation.

+## Technologies

+* HTML
+    * The structure of the Website was developed using HTML as the main language.
+* CSS
+    * The Website was styled using custom CSS in an external file.
+* Visual Studio Code
+    * The website was developed using Visual Studio Code IDE
+* GitHub
+    * Source code is hosted on GitHub and delpoyed using Git Pages.
+* Git
+    * Used to commit and push code during the development opf the Website
+* Font Awesome
+    * Icons obtained from https://fontawesome.com/ were used as the Social media links in the footer section.

 ## Testing